 After creating a baseline model, we introduce a number of scenarios removing the suppressing of the state regulation percentage starting from 2016Q1 under different settings, in order to analyze the effects of changing the level of unemployment benefits.
 In the first scenario all channels presented in the description of the model are activated.
 In the second scenario, the link between unemployment benefits and labour force is weakened.
-The motivation for this scenario can be found in recent work by the Danish reform-commision, which claim that the group of people outside the labour force is unaffected by labour market reforms (Smith 2021).
+The motivation for this scenario can be found in recent work by the Danish reform-commission, which claim that the group of people outside the labour force is unaffected by labour market reforms (Smith 2021).
 In the third scenario, we add another element to scenario 2, by removing the link between unemployment benefits and wage setting.
-This motivation for this scenario can be explained by looking at the development in compensation rate over the last couples of decades.
+The motivation for this scenario can be explained by looking at the development in compensation rate over the last couples of decades.
 It can be argued that the fall in compensation rate over the last couple of decades has widened the gap between unemployed benefits and wages to a degree, where a small reduction of this gap shouldn’t affect the wages.